Gouravraj/TestingProj/README.md

 ## Heap Snapshot

-Once you have finished running scripts, you can save `.heapsnapshot` and you can debug by Chrome.
-First of, run this command after finished,
+Once you have finished running scripts, you can save `.heapsnapshot` and you can debug from Chrome.
+Run this command after finished,

 ```bash
 ps -a